cuteribs/agent-session-viewer/README.md

 ## Features

 -   **Multi-Agent Support**: View and analyze sessions from Claude Code, Copilot CLI, Codex, and OpenCode in a single interface.
 -   **Subagent Drill-down**: Sessions that launched subagents (via the `task`/`Agent` tool) show an expandable subagent list in the sidebar.
-Click any subagent to open a full-page view showing its prompt, result, token stats, and tool call count.
+Click any subagent to open a full-page view with **four tabs** (Timeline, Tree, Charts, Raw) — the same as the parent session view.
 -   **Token Usage & Cost**: Displays input/output/cache token counts per message and cumulative totals.
 Shows estimated USD cost per message and per session.
-Claude Code and Codex report exact token counts; Copilot sessions use a calibrated estimation model.
+Claude Code, Codex, and OpenCode report exact token counts; Copilot sessions use a calibrated estimation model.
 -   **Conversation Timeline**: Clean timeline of the full conversation with tool call summaries grouped by name.
 -   **Charts View**: Visual breakdown of token usage over the session — input, output, and cache trends.
 -   **Tool Call Tracking**: Summarizes tool usage frequency and success rates per session.